-- B. General Prerequisites - 1.
-All officers of this church must be members of it except as provided in Section H of this Article. - Any individual set apart to one of these offices 2. • must not only be able to wholeheartedly and conscientiously affirm his full agreement with the church's Statement of Faith and Constitution -- but also have the capacity to biblically defend them.
-Further, a candidate for eldership should be thoroughly conversant with the Confession.
-He should be able to profess a general agreement with the Confession, noting carefully any exceptions of which he is aware providing Scriptural support for his conviction.
+- 1. All officers of this church must be members of it except as provided in Section H of this Article. - 2.
+Any individual set apart to one of these offices must not only be able to wholeheartedly and conscientiously affirm his full agreement with the church's Statement of Faith and Constitution -- but also have the capacity to biblically defend them.
 If an elder should at any time radically move from these doctrinal positions, he would be under spiritual and moral obligation to immediately declare such to his fellow elders in an orderly manner.
-Depending upon the doctrine involved and his strength of conviction his fellow elders may request his resignation as an elder and possibly seek dismissal from the church per Article VI.F.1.c.

-3. While we acknowledge the valuable gifts which God • has given women and the valuable assistance they may render to the officers of the church (Rom.
+Depending upon the doctrine involved and his strength of conviction his fellow elders may request his resignation as an elder and possibly seek dismissal from the church per Article VII.F.1.c. - 3.
+While we acknowledge the valuable gifts which God has given women and the valuable assistance they may render to the officers of the church (Rom.
 16:1-6; Phil.
 4:3; 1 Ti.
 3:11), the Bible prohibits women from holding either the office of deacon or elder in the church (1 Co.
 14:33b-35; 1 Ti.
 2:8-15; 3:1-7).
 Women, therefore, shall not be nominated, elected, or appointed to either of these offices in the church.
 It is also contrary to Scripture for any woman to exercise headship or leadership in a formal meeting of the whole church either by leading in prayer, conducting the worship, reading the Scripture, leading the singing, administering the sacraments, or ministering the Word of God (1 Co.
 14:33b-35; 1 Ti.
 2:8-15).
 Since it is also a violation of the Scriptures for a woman to exercise authority over a man in spiritual things outside a meeting of the whole church, no woman shall be appointed to a teaching or authoritative function in a ministry of the church where adult men would be regularly under her ministry.
 Nevertheless, we acknowledge and encourage the valuable gifts and assistance of women in the formal instruction of children and other women (Titus 2:3-5), in the informal instruction even of men (1 Co.
 11:5; Acts 18:26), and in the service to fellow saints, and especially the benevolent ministries of the church (1 Ti.
 3:11; 5:9-10).

-C. Elders
+C. Office of Elder